openconfig/featureprofiles/feature/gribi/ate_tests/hierarchical_weight_resolution_test/README.md

 *   Create a non-default VRF (VRF-1) that contains no interfaces.

-*   For DUT port-2 interface, create a subinterface with Index 0 and IPv4 address 192.0.2.5, not in a VLAN.
+*   On DUT port-2 and ATE port-2 create 18 L3 sub-interfaces each with a /30

-*   For ATE port-2, create a subinterface with IPv4 address 192.0.2.6 and Default Gateway of 192.0.2.5, not in a VLAN.

-*   Repeat for 18 more subinterfaces in a VLAN configuration:
+    subnet as below:

-    *   For DUT port-2, subinterfaces indices 1...18 with VLAN IDs 1...18 and corresponding IPv4 addresses 192.0.2.9 ...
-192.0.2.73
+    *   On DUT port-2, create subinterfaces with indices 1 to 18 mapped to VLAN IDs 1 to 18 and corressponding IPv4 addresses 192.0.2.5, 192.0.2.9, ...,
+        192.0.2.73 respectively.

-    *   For ATE port-2, subinterfaces with VLAN IDs 1...18 and corresponding IPv4 addresses 192.0.2.10 ...
-192.0.2.79 with default gateways of 192.0.2.9 ...
-192.0.2.78
+    *   On ATE port-2, create subinterfaces with indices 1 to 18 mapped to VLAN IDs 1 to 18 and corresponding IPv4 addresses 192.0.2.6, 192.0.2.10, ...,
+        192.0.2.74 and default gateways as 192.0.2.5, 192.0.2.9, ..., 192.0.2.73
+        respectively.

 * On DUT port-1 and ATE port-1 create a single L3 interface.

 * On DUT, create a policy-based forwarding rule to redirect all traffic received from DUT port-1 into VRF-1 (based on src.
 IP match criteria).

 Test case for basic hierarchical weight: